Skip to main content

 • Transportation, when provided by the residential care home

-• Socialization, if socialization is part of the plan of care that has specific goals and outcomes established
+• Socialization, which is part of the plan of care that establishes specific goals and outcomes

-• Assistance in setting up a person’s meetings and appointments, and assistance in arranging medical and social services
+• Assistance in setting up a person’s meetings, appointments, and arranging medical and social services

 • Assistance with personal laundry, such as carrying the person’s laundry to the laundry room